Post-Doctorate University of Illinois, Urbana-Champaign, 2006

 Brinda Jegatheesan is Associate Professor in Educational Psychology at the University of Washington, Seattle and an Affiliate Professor in Anthrozoology, department of Psychology and Educational Sciences at the Open Universiteit Nederland, Heerlen, The Netherlands.
-Dr. Jegatheesan specializes in psychological and medical anthropology that are directly or immediately relevant to children's development, impact of psychological distress and economic hardships on parenting and family functioning, schooling/special education and early childhood anthrozoology.
-The population she works with are young vulnerable immigrant and refugee children (trauma, abuse, childhood PTSD, autism and other intellectual and developmental disabilities, medical illness).
-Her works addresses children and parents of Asian and Middle Eastern backgrounds, both in the United States and in their countries of origin, in addition to cities in Europe (Netherlands, Spain).
-Much of her research involves visual methods, critical ethnography, and narrative inquiry.
-Dr. Jegatheesan is Vice President Development for the International Association of Human-Animal Interaction Organizations (IAHAIO) and serves on the board for the International Society for Anthrozoology (ISAZ), and the editorial board for the Human-Animal Bond Research Initiative Foundation (HABRI).
-She is the Co-Editor of the Science section of the journal People and Animals: The International Journal of Research and Practice (PAIJ).
-She is a Fellow at the Institute for Human-Animal Connection at the University of Denver.
+Dr. Jegatheesan specializes in psychological and medical anthropology concering disability, illness and special education and in anthrozoology.
+She is Vice President Development for the International Association of Human-Animal Interaction Organizations (IAHAIO) and serves on the board for the International Society for Anthrozoology (ISAZ), and the editorial board for the Human-Animal Bond Research Initiative Foundation (HABRI).
+She is the Editor of the Science section of the journal People and Animals: The International Journal of Research and Practice (PAIJ).
+Dr. Jegatheesan is a Fellow at the Institute for Human-Animal Connection at the University of Denver.

 RESEARCH SITES: The Netherlands, Spain, USA, India, Singapore, Japan,

 HONORS & AWARDS